Lansinoh Moms' Club

 Tips for Pumping Breastmilk

 Pumping (or expressing) is a great way to provide milk for your baby when you need to balance breastfeeding with all the other things going on in your life.
-These tips, and a little practice, can go a long way in getting the most out of your breast pump.
+These tips and tricks for pumping for the first time, and a little practice, can go a long way in getting the most out of your breast pump.

 When to Pump